Thinking About Self-Publishing? Check Out These 5 Tips

 This is because small, insignificant hacks—called malvertising—in which an injected bit of code causes you to post or email a spam advert to all of your subscribers, are becoming increasingly common.
 Although they pose no real danger, anyone who sees them will quickly delete and avoid you online, for fear of their personal security.
 These hacks occur from clicking infected links, which can be easily avoided by being stringent about what you open, or via hackers lurking on insecure public networks.

-The best way to prevent the latter is to stick to secure, private connections, but if you can’t sacrifice the convenience that these public networks afford you, then you can install a VPN such as IPVanish, which mimics a secured connection, encrypts your data and prevents hackers from injecting malicious code.
+The best way to prevent the latter is to stick to secure, private connections, but if you can’t sacrifice the convenience that these public networks afford you, then you can install a VPN such as Veepn, which mimics a secured connection, encrypts your data and prevents hackers from injecting malicious code.

 Conclusion